Logarithmic Riemann-Hilbert correspondences for rigid varieties: Riemann--Hilbert functor for -adic algebraic varieties

-Note that the de Rham assumptions on the local systems ensure that the associated regular connections or log connections are of the right ranks, and are filtered by vector subbundles rather than coherent subsheaves.
+Note that the de Rham assumptions on the local systems ensure that the associated regular connections or log connections are of the right ranks, and are filtered by vector subbundles \Pth{rather than more general coherent subsheaves} with vector bundles as associated graded pieces.